0xSMW/minix/PLAN.md

 - [ ] Decide and implement loader
   - Option A: GRUB arm64 with a MINIX loader module (Multiboot‑like handoff) — requires writing a loader that prepares bootinfo and loads modules.
-  - Option B: Custom EFI app that locates and loads the MINIX ELF kernel and modules and sets up a bootinfo structure.
 - [ ] Image builder adaptations
   - Update `releasetools/arm64_efi_image.sh` and `image.functions` to write the correct loader and config (GRUB cfg or start.efi) for AArch64.
   - Include a 64-bit `virt.dtb` in EFI images and ensure the loader passes it to the kernel.